We’ve updated this website’s privacy notice to reflect a new data privacy law – the General Data Protection Regulation, or GDPR.

 We use different methods to collect data from and about you including through:

-We have set out below, in a table format, a description of all the ways we plan to use your personal data collected on the Site (excluding the Subscribers’ Area – see the Privacy Notice contained within your OwlDetect terms & conditions for description of how we will use your data when you have purchased an OwlDetect subscription), and which of the legal bases we rely on to do so.
+We have set out below, in a table format, a description of all the ways we plan to use your personal data collected on the Site (excluding the Subscribers’ Area – see the Privacy Notice contained within the OwlDetect Terms for a description of this), and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Lawful basis for processing including basis of legitimate interest

-To provide you with access to the Subscribers’ Area if you have purchased the OwlDetect subscription
+To provide you with access to the Subscribers’ Area if applicable

 Performance of the contract for the OwlDetect subscription